 How long will it take to update the Cleanup Rule?

-The Cleanup Rule is complex and it may take several rulemakings over the next five to 10 years to update.
-Your comments will help us plan this work over the coming years.
+It may take several rulemakings over the next five to ten years to update this complex rule.
+Your input during the formal rulemakings will help us plan this work over the coming years; watch for opportunities to comment and attend public meetings.
 Please note that we may need to change the planned rulemaking and review schedule, based on public input or circumstances beyond our control.

 Where can I learn more about MTCA?

-to learn how the cleanup law is working to protect your health and environment.
+Visit our Model Toxics Control Act page to learn how Washington's cleanup law is working to protect your health and environment.